NME-rahul/integrating/README.md

 #### solution:
 * we can implement a queue in the devices so that it can sense link and do other operations, repeatdly.
+* add the device who try to read/write on memory in queue and after completion of previous device the device nexxt in queue will perform the read/write.

+# One-Way

 ## Input Based

 * A device will be connected to the supervisory node with two lines.
   * 1: when supervisor has input for device, and it wants to wake the device for read/write.
-  * 2: when the device wants to read/write.
+  * 2: when the device wants to read/write on memory.

 **supervisor**
 * Create a Local server(run in supervisor node), and use it as a input device while giving input through local server provide the name/number of the device for the for the input is.